“I feel so overwhelmed! I have no idea how I’m going to get everything done that’s on my plate right now!” Sound familiar?

 Consider the potential sources for help in your life—your partner, friends, family, and/or community organizations.
 Sometimes government entities can provide help too.

-5. Make a Plan for Moving Forward
+5. Make a Plan for Moving Forward to curb stress

 Some ideas include: